Joining the largest economic and political union in the world – the European Union – was the best decision Estonia could make in 2004.*

 Things started to change after the global financial crisis.
 As Europe plunged into crisis, Estonia managed to lift itself out of the trouble by exercising remarkable budget discipline and, as a result, qualifying for and joining the euro in 2011.
 Still a relatively new member state, Estonia became part of the eurozone “core” and was cited as a model of how fiscal credibility can work for the higher growth and rising employment.
 Estonians working in Brussels have reported that this fact itself helped Estonia to have unproportionally high influence, for a small country, at the discussion-board on the EU’s spending programmes (MFF) for 2014-20.

 Coupled with its digital success and obeying both the rules of the eurozone and NATO, the country became –as expressed by The Economist’s then international editor Edward Lucas in his interview to Estonian World in 2012 – the quintessential European insider.
-Siim Kallas, a former Estonian prime minister, became one of the vice presidents of the European Commission.
 The EU IT Agency and NATO Cyber Defence Centre became located in Tallinn.
-Delegations from various European countries started flocking into Estonia, to inspect its e-government and digital solutions.
+Delegations from various European countries started flocking into Estonia, to study its e-government and digital solutions.
 Mistaken were those who claimed that the country’s word would count for nothing in the EU.

 Sharing know-how with Europe